Appendix 2: Bylaws and Regulations of the Code of Responsibilities and Rights of the Students of Midwestern University

 1. Academic misconduct (see also Appendix 4: Student Academic Responsibilities)

-1. Cheating: Unauthorized use of a text, notes, or other aids during an exam, copying the work of another student, or obtaining and using a copy of an examination in advance of its administration, gazing at another student’s work, talking during an exam, signaling during an exam, neglecting to protect their answer sheet or scrap paper from the view of others, or any other violation as stated in the Testing Center Policy.
+1. Cheating: Unauthorized use of a text, notes, artificial intelligence, augmentative intelligence, generative artificial intelligence technology tools, or other aids during an exam or when preparing an assignment in a course, copying the work of another student, or obtaining and using a copy of an examination in advance of its administration, gazing at another student’s work, talking during an exam, signaling during an exam, neglecting to protect their answer sheet or scrap paper from the view of others, or any other violation as stated in the Testing Center Policy.

 2. Computer misuse: Disruptive or illegal use of computer resources including the inappropriate transmission of class/examination material via e-mail, texting, or any other form of electronic communication.